 \subsubsection{Bi-level Problem-driven Scenario Generation}

-One can attempt to naively employ a bi-level approach to scenario generation based on selecting the scenarios so that the solution of (\ref{eq:2SP-SAA}), based on said scenarios, minimizes the (\ref{eq:Stage I}) objective.
-For a given context $\bs{x}$, this results in the following bi-level problem
+One can attempt to naively employ a bilevel approach to scenario generation based on selecting the scenarios so that the solution of \eqref{eq:2SP-SAA}, based on said scenarios, minimizes the \eqref{eq:Stage I} objective.
+For a given context $\bs{x}$, this results in the following bilevel problem:

-where $\text{proj}_{\bs{y}}$ selects the $\bs{y}$ component of the \hbox{($\zeta$-SAA)} optimal solution set.
-Some notable aspects of (\ref{eq:bisaa}) exist.
-First, there is no need for feasibility constraints in the upper-level problem since $\bs{y}(\zeta_{1...K})$ is feasible by construction.
-The lower level problem \hbox{($\zeta$-SAA)} with solution $\bs{y}(\zeta_{1...K})$ is the surrogate SAA problem defined on $K$ scenarios. (\ref{eq:bisaa}) implicitly assumes \hbox{($\zeta$-SAA)} admits a unique solution for any $\zeta_{1\hdots K} \in \Omega^K$.
-Similar to (\ref{eq:DSG}), one can sample a sufficiently large number of scenarios from $p_{\theta}(\omega | \bs{x})$ and attempt to solve (\ref{eq:bisaa}) with $\mathbb{P}_{\omega | \bs{x}}$ replaced with the empirical measure supported on the samples.
+where $\text{proj}_{\bs{y}}$ selects the $\bs{y}$ component of the \hbox{($\bs{\zeta}$-SAA)} optimal solution set.
+Some notable aspects of \eqref{eq:bisaa} exist.
+First, there is no need for feasibility constraints in the upper-level problem since $\bs{y}(\bs{\zeta}_{1 \hdots K})$ is feasible by construction.
+The lower level problem \hbox{($\bs{\zeta}$-SAA)} with solution $\bs{y}(\bs{\zeta}_{1 \hdots K})$ is the surrogate SAA problem defined on $K$ scenarios. \eqref{eq:bisaa} implicitly assumes \hbox{($\bs{\zeta}$-SAA)} admits a unique solution for any $\bs{\zeta}_{1 \hdots K} \in \Omega^K$.
+Similar to \eqref{eq:DSG}, one can sample a sufficiently large number of scenarios from $p_{\theta}(\bs{\omega} | \bs{x})$ and attempt to solve \eqref{eq:bisaa} with $\mathbb{P}_{\bs{\omega} | \bs{x}}$ replaced with the empirical measure supported on the samples.